Babs-tunde/venture/README.md

 # venture
-This is my source code for the inentory management
+This is my source code for the inventory management